Yosel Piedra

-Yosel Piedra Guillén (born 27 March 1994), also known as Josel Piedra, is a Cuban football player who currently plays as a defender for Asociación Deportiva San Carlos in Costa Rica and the Cuba national team.
+Yosel Piedra Guillén (born 27 March 1994), also known as Josel Piedra, is a Cuban professional footballer who plays as a defender for Liga FPD club San Carlos and the Cuba national team.

 International career

 Piedra represented Cuba at the 2011 CONCACAF U-17 Championship, playing two games as Cuba were knocked out.
 His next taste of international football was with the under 20 squad at the 2013 FIFA U-20 World Cup in Turkey, where he made three appearances as Cuba was once again knocked out in the group stage.
 He featured in Cuba's unsuccessful qualification for the 2016 Summer Olympics, playing in all three games.
-He made his debut for the senior side in December 2015, in a 5-0 friendly thrashing by Nicaragua.
+He made his debut for the senior side in December 2015, in a 5–0 friendly thrashing by Nicaragua.